kikekrahe/graduation-obs/content/1 - Sources/Videos/Rubinstein, Daniel - 3. What is Data.md

 In this post-modern digital age, the self is no longer a stable, unified entity.
 Instead, it's fragmented across different platforms and spaces, rather a **dividual** than an individual.
 This dividual is constantly reconfigured by the networks and infrastructures in which it participates.

+The balance we have when our physical and digital worlds coexist; our ability to feel a certain materiality and 'homeliness' associated with these non-existent spaces in the digital, Rubinstein argues, points back to our 300-year old connection as humans to systems of visual representation as a form of understanding the world.
+He alludes that the usage of digital images and their ability of representation and association are prime factors which facilitate this coexistence.
+Digital images are made to be somewhat familiar, however the expansive architecture upon which they are born unveil a deep disconnection between this representation and the actual image.

 # References